October 7, 2024

 You Might Have Garnishment Protection

-Good news – if you’re receiving disability benefits, you have some built-in protection against garnishment.
+Good news — if you’re receiving disability benefits, you have some built-in protection against garnishment.
 Federal law shields Social Security Disability Income (SSDI) and Supplemental Security Income (SSI) from most creditors.
-This means debt collectors can’t touch these funds in your bank account, with a few exceptions like federal taxes or child support.
+This means debt collectors cannot access these funds in your bank account, with a few exceptions, such as federal taxes or child support.
 Some states offer additional protections for other types of income.

 But you need to be proactive.
 If a creditor tries to garnish your bank account, you must prove that the funds are from protected sources.
 It’s a good idea to keep your disability benefits in a separate account to make this easier.
 While these protections are powerful, they don’t erase your debt.
 They just give you some breathing room to figure out your next steps without losing your lifeline.